detectivecalcite/SDL-thingy/README.md

 to be added pretty soon:
 * separating-axis collision detection (for both rotating and axis-bound boxes)
 * actual game loop (thread later)

+4/18/14 - this is probably not happening anymore